chehara/WSO2_USA_Election2016AnnalysisDashBoard/README.md

  And then you can test the conection.
 If it's ok add the data source
  6. Download the https://github.com/GDRDABARERA/WSO2_USA_Election2016AnnalysisDashBoard repository.
  7. Build the applications inside the directory CEPTweetAnalyticsCApp inside PopularTweetsAnalytics using maven.
- 8. Now run <CEP_HOME> again as and open  https://127.0.0.1:9443/carbon/ in your browser.
+ 8. Now run CEP_HOME again as and open  https://127.0.0.1:9443/carbon/ in your browser.
 You will get the management console. login it using password=admin and username=admin.
  9. Go to Carbon Application->add and put the maven built car file in to it.
 CEP will configure.

  #Step D: ESB configurations
  1. Open the directory  /TwitterCollector/TwitterESBParentProject using WSO2 Studio latest version and build to make a car file.
- 2. Now run <ESB_HOME> again as and open  https://127.0.0.1:9450/carbon/ in your browser.
+ 2. Now run ESB_HOME again as and open  https://127.0.0.1:9450/carbon/ in your browser.
 You will get the management console. login it using password=admin and username=admin.
- 3. Go to Carbon Application->add and put the maven built car file in to it. <ESB_HOME> will configure.
+ 3. Go to Carbon Application->add and put the maven built car file in to it.
+ESB_HOME will configure.

  #Step E: WebApp configurations
- 1. Put the WebSiteElection directory inside the <DAS_HOME>/repository/deployment/server/jaggeryapps.
+ 1. Put the WebSiteElection directory inside the DAS_HOME/repository/deployment/server/jaggeryapps.
  3. Run all the servers DAS_HOME, ESB_HOME and CEP_HOME.
  4. Run the URL https://localhost:9446/WebSiteElection/index.html  and you may be able to see the USA ELECTION 2016 DASH BOARD.